usdoj-crt/crt-portal/README.md

 The volumes are the data elements in Docker.
 Note that you will need to re-create any local user roles after running this command, and the database will be in an empty state, with no complaint records.

+:warning: Note that this command will prune **all** containers, images, and caches on your local machine -- not just the crt-portal project.

 ## Tests

 Tests run automatically with repos that are integrated with Circle CI.
 You can run those tests locally with the following instructions.